A Guide to Majoring and Minoring in Asian Studies

 What if I have more questions about your programs?

 Picking a program in university is a big decision.
 We’re so happy you’ve decided to consider Asian Studies!
 As you continue to think about your path forward, our Undergraduate Advisor is ready to chat with you about any questions or concerns you may have.
-She can be reached at asia.undergrad@ubc.ca or during her office hours.
-Thank you for taking the time to consider our programs—we’re excited to see you in class!
+You can send him an email at asia.undergrad@ubc.ca, schedule an appointment with him, or stop by his drop-in hours.

 TAGGED WITH